ibm-cloud-docs/Registry/registry_users.md

 - [Invite users to an account](/docs/account?topic=account-iamuserinv#iamuserinv).

-  If you want users to create clusters in {{site.data.keyword.containerlong_notm}}, ensure that you assign the {{site.data.keyword.registrylong_notm}} Administrator role to those users and do not assign a resource group, see [Preparing to create clusters](/docs/containers?topic=containers-clusters#cluster_prepare).
+  If you want users to create clusters in {{site.data.keyword.containerlong_notm}}, ensure that you assign the {{site.data.keyword.registrylong_notm}} Administrator role to those users and don't assign a resource group.
+For more information, see [Preparing to create clusters](/docs/containers?topic=containers-clusters#cluster_prepare).
   {: tip}

 To create policies for {{site.data.keyword.registrylong_notm}}, the service name field must be `container-registry`.